volunteer with rep!

 Why?
 English is crucial to healthy cultural integration.
 Adults are eager to learn English and use it in their daily lives, whether on the job or at their child's school.

+What?
+Summer STARS and summer STEAM program.
 Volunteers instruct and assist in instructing small classes for refugee students, focusing on developing basic skills for 6 – 8 weeks during the summer.
 Volunteers also supervise reading time, recreation time, snack time, and field trips, and are needed to serve as summer camp counselors.
+A once-per-week commitment is required.

 When?
-Mentor pairs will meet every Friday from 5:00pm - 7:30pm.
+Mentor pairs will meet every Friday from 5:00pm - 7:00pm during the school year.
 There will also be special events and Saturday substitutions at times.

 Why?
 Building a new life in an unfamiliar country is a daunting task.
 Refugee youth thrive when they have the care, support and attention of local volunteers like you.